-- I that the NTO is addressed to the registered keeper as the person responsible for the vehicle and is asking for payment of an outstanding parking charge incurred by the driver.
-The registered keeper must be given an opportunity to tell you that they have sold or hired or were not driving the vehicle, and if they were not driving it, who was - 2 that a parking charge notice was fixed to the vehicle, or issued by post, and has not been paid - 3 that it is too late to pay a discounted amount - 4 that payment of the amount owing must be made, or the ticket challenged, within 14 days or you may take further action - 5 the details of the unauthorised parking event, including the place, date and time - 6 the vehicle's registration mark, and preferably also its make and colour.
+- 1 that the NTO is addressed to the registered keeper as the person responsible for the vehicle and is asking forpaymentofanoutstandingparkingchargeincurred by the driver.
+The registered keeper must be given an opportunity to tell you that they have sold or hired or were not driving the vehicle, and if they were not driving it, who was - 2 that a parking charge notice was fixed to the vehicle, or issued by post, and has not been paid - 3 that it is too late to pay a discounted amount b Reminder letter (optional)

+- 4 that payment of the amount owing must be made, or the ticket challenged, within 14 days or you may take further action - 5 the details of the unauthorised parking event, including the place, date and time - 6 the vehicle's registration mark, and preferably also its make and colour.